How I Work

 How I help

-I focus on signals that reflect business value, helping teams use analytics to decide what to improve, what to prioritize and where to focus effort.
+I focus on identifying signals that reflect business value, so teams can use analytics to support decisions about what to change and where to focus..

-Insight: Having data isn’t the same as understanding performance.
-Metrics only become useful when they’re tied to clear goals and real decisions.
+Insight: Data on its own rarely explains performance.
+Metrics become useful when they are tied to clear goals and real decisions.

 Client Story